 - Optional- clay tool, double-ended with a spatula top on one end & pointed on the other end.

 First paint your skill in the cream Chalk paint.
-Allow it to dry fur about 30 minutes.
+You could also use white.
+Allow it to dry for about 30 minutes.

 Brush some Tacky glue in the left (with the skull facing you) eye socket, a tiny amount in the right eye, & in the nasal cavity.
-Take your pink glitter & sprinkle some in both places.
+Take your glitter & sprinkle some in both places.
 Spread more of the the glue from the right eye up & on top to just before the halfway point.
 Add more glitter.
-Make a small line from the bottom of the right eye down curving down & getting skinnier to the right side of teeth to the chin.
-More glitter.
+Make a small line of glue from the bottom of the right eye down, curving down & getting skinnier to the right side of teeth, to the chin.
+Add more glitter.
 Shake the skull around to remove the excess glitter.
 Allow it to dry a little.
+I think with brighter colored glitter that I wouldn’t add the glitter under the pearls on the next one.
+If you have a light color, go ahead with the glitter.
+It’s kinda just subjective to your preferences.

 Now brush a pretty good bit of the glue in the right eye socket.
 Make sure you lay out a newspaper or craft paper to catch the extra glitter & beads.
 Shake the beads into the socket while holding the skull in one hand so the skull faces up.
 You may have to use the clay tool to get the beads exactly how you like.
 You can use your finger if you don’t have one, you’ll just have to wipe it clean a lot.